-|1| Use passphrases.
+|1| Use passphrases

 Rather than using a single word, combine words to create a passphrase to make it more difficult for fraudsters to break into your accounts.

-|3| Use numbers and special characters.
+|2| Use numbers and special characters

-|4| Use different passwords.
+|3| Use different passwords

 Use a different password for every website, social media account and financial account you use.

-|5| Regularly change your passwords.
+|5| Regularly change your passwords

 If you haven’t updated your passwords in the past six months, or you’re still using weak ones, it’s time to swap them for new, more secure passwords.

-|6| Enable two-factor authentication.
+|6| Enable two-step verification

 Tip: You can enable this feature via the Profile tab located on your Shine menu.

-|7| Activate login notifications.
+|8| Activate login notifications

 Activate Short Message Service (SMS) or email notifications to alert you when your accounts are accessed, your passwords are changed or other security measures are taken within your accounts.

-|9| Go directly to websites to sign in.
+|9| Go directly to websites to sign in

 If you need to access an online account, always type the website into your browser and sign in from the website, rather than clicking links provided to you in emails.

-For example, if you need to check the status of an Amazon order, type amazon.com into your web browser and sign in there instead of trusting the email that appeared to come from Amazon.
-This will help you prevent becoming a victim of a phishing scam.
+If you need to check the status of an Amazon order, use your Amazon app or type amazon.com into your web browser and sign in there instead of trusting the email that appeared to come from the company.